shivanshdave/2020-432/projects/project2/proposals/review.md

 Code | Investigator(s) | Title
 :---: | :---: | ----------------------------------------------------------------------------------------------
-09 | **Shivansh Dave** | Predicting social engagement using socioeconomic conditions of aging citizens from CogEcon data 10 | **Joshua Froess** | Predicting Depression in People Over the Age of 50 20 | **Yufei Li** | Predicting Number of Children People Have 24 | **Stephanie Merlino Barr** | Differences in perception of risk in smoking and vaping nicotine among 12th graders
+10 | **Joshua Froess** | Predicting Depression in People Over the Age of 50 20 | **Yufei Li** | Predicting Number of Children People Have 24 | **Stephanie Merlino Barr** | Differences in perception of risk in smoking and vaping nicotine among 12th graders